zhelgadis/Epic.NET/_posts/2011-09-01-contributing.markdown

 * **A single development branch should represent changes related to a single issue.** If you decide to work on another issue, create another branch.
-* **Send pull requests from the branch to devel.** Your request will be commented, discussed and will hopefully merged in the codebase.
+* **Send pull requests from the branch to devel.** Your request will be commented, discussed and hopefully it will be merged in the codebase.
 * **Update your devel branch as needed.** Once your request has been accepted you can update the devel branch.